Loading

 Dream outback dreams

-In Broken Hill, stay in a stone miner’s cottage at A Miner’s Rest, enjoy deluxe or superior rooms at the Art Deco Royal Exchange Hotel, sleep at The Astra, in a restored 1890s heritage building in the centre of town, or in a restored 1911 church: Broken Hill Outback Church Stay.
-The Broken Hill Outback Resort just out of town has spa cabins, caravan and camping sites, a bistro and restaurant.
+Find a charming home to stay in among the selection of Broken Hill Heritage Cottages’ historic properties; enjoy deluxe or superior rooms at the Art Deco Royal Exchange Hotel; sleep at The Astra, a restored 1890s heritage building in the centre of town; or in Broken Hill Outback Church Stay’s restored 1911 church.
+Or settle in to one of the spa cabins and caravan and camping sites at the Broken Hill Outback Resort, just out of town.

 Outback Astronomy, Broken Hill Credit: Destination NSW